h3ct0r/openhmd_ros/README.md

 - After installing all required packages (see requeriments and intall sections)
 - Edit publish_stereo.launch file to configure your cameras and location of the image viewer
 - Run `roslaunch openhmd_ros oculus.launch ` to launch the oculus node, to acquire IMU data.
 - Run `roslaunch openhmd_ros publish_stereo.launch` to launch the vision node.
 This node gets the camera information and apply the transformations to use it on the oculus.
-And then it resize the image window and locate it at a proper location
+And then it resize the image window and locate it at a proper location.

 ## Nodes

 -**/openhmd/pose**: node to publish the pose of the robot in quaterions and euler angles.

 ### Requirements
-* Need to install openhmd
+* Openhmd
 * cython
+* Glew
+* libhid

 ### Install

-This package was tested on Ubuntu 16.04.02.
+This package was tested on Ubuntu 16.04.01 and 16.04.02.
 For installation follow the steps:

 * `sudo apt-get install python-dev cython cython3`
 * `pip install Cython`
 * `sudo apt install libhidapi-dev libhidapi-libusb0 libhidapi-libusb0-dbg`
 * `sudo apt install glew-utils libglew-dbg libglew-dev`
 * Add these udev rules:

-	`echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"' > /etc/udev/rules.d/83-hmd.rules
+	`echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"' > /etc/udev/rules.d/83-hmd.rules`
-    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="0bb4", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules
+    `echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="0bb4", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules`
-    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="28de", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules
+    `echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="28de", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules`
-    udevadm control --reload-rules`
+    `udevadm control --reload-rules`
 * Clone this repo on your `catkin_ws` folder
 * Install the openhmd package from https://github.com/OpenHMD/OpenHMD/
 * `sudo ldconfig`